-The Organization leases its Boston, Massachusetts headquarters under a lease agreement with escalating monthly payments concluding in December 2025.
-The Organization has a second lease in Berkeley, California, which has annual rent increases concluding in December 2024.
+The Organization leases its Boston, Massachusetts, headquarters under a lease agreement with escalating monthly payments concluding in January 2026.
+The Organization had a lease in Berkeley, California, which had annual increases and concluded in December 2023.
+The Organization has a lease in Chicago, Illinois.
 The Organization's additional office spaces are all tenant-at-will arrangements.
-Due to the large payments at the beginning of the lease, the Organization had an accrued rent of \$176,000, which was netted with the right of use asset at the implementation of ASU 2016-02, Leases.
+Due to the large payments at the beginning of the lease, the Organization had an accrued rent of \$176,000, which was netted with the right-of-use asset at the implementation of ASU 2016-02, Leases.
 No other payments are due other than the monthly payments.

-The Organization's incremental borrowing rate for a transaction with similar attributes was used to discount the lease payments for the leases described above to recognize the intangible right to use this asset and the associated lease liability.
+The Organization's risk-free borrowing rate for a transaction with similar attributes was used to discount the lease payments for the leases described above to recognize the intangible right to use this asset and the associated lease liability.
 The calculated interest is the assumed interest in the monthly lease payment.